Patrick Wisdom Player Props: Cubs vs. Padres

-Patrick Wisdom -- .100 average over his past 10 games -- will be in action for the Chicago Cubs against the San Diego Padres, with Michael Wacha on the mound, on June 2 at 9:40 PM ET.
+On Saturday, Patrick Wisdom (batting .094 in his past 10 games) and the Chicago Cubs face the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 10:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Rays.
+He had a hitless performance in his previous game (0-for-4) against the Padres.

 Patrick Wisdom Game Info & Props vs. the Padres